Published June 2, 2025

 Awoleye credits much of his ability to take on the project to his partnership with Highland Bank, a Small Business Administration (SBA) Preferred Lender.
 The bank provided a construction financing loan, which will convert into permanent financing once the facility is complete.

 Before partnering with Highland Bank, Awoleye had conversations with three other banks.
 It was Highland’s personal touch that stood out.
-He met with Vice President and Commercial Banker Barry Sorensen multiple times, learning about the construction loan process and exploring growth opportunities in more detail.
+He met multiple times with his commercial banker, learning about the construction loan process and exploring growth opportunities in more detail.

 “When I’m dealing with a bank, I want to have a one-on-one relationship,” Awoleye said.

-“I got into banking because I wanted to help small and mid-size business owners realize their dreams, grow their companies, build wealth and bring their families into the business,” Sorensen said.
-“When I met Ayo, we clicked.”
+That one-on-one approach is central to Highland Bank’s philosophy.
+The bank is dedicated to helping small and mid-size business owners realize their dreams, grow their companies, build wealth and bring their families into the business.

-Awoleye had a dream of building a thriving business that serves his community — and with the support of Highland, that dream became a reality.
+Awoleye had a dream of building a thriving business that serves his community—and with the support of Highland Bank, that dream became a reality.
 The partnership has been more than just a business transaction.
-Sorensen has become a mentor to Awoleye, offering guidance and insight throughout the project.
+The Highland Bank team has provided guidance and insight throughout the project, helping Awoleye navigate the complexities of financing and development.

-“Each time we go out, I’ll listen to him and learn something,” Awoleye said.
+“Each time we meet, I’ll listen and learn something,” Awoleye said.
 “The relationship has been very strategic and grounded.”

 Vision for the future includes five more assisted living facilities